 Tip 4: Find healthier ways to express your anger

-If you’ve decided that the situation is worth getting angry about and there’s something you can do to make it better, the key is to express your feelings in a healthy way.
+If you’ve decided that the situation is worth getting angry about and there’s something you can do to improve it, the key is to express your feelings healthily.
 When communicated respectfully and channeled effectively, anger can be a tremendous source of energy and inspiration for change.

 Pinpoint what you’re really angry about.
 Have you ever gotten into an argument over something silly?
 Big fights often happen over something small, like a dish left out or being ten minutes late.
 But there’s usually a bigger issue behind it.
 If you find your irritation and anger rapidly rising, ask yourself, “What am I really angry about?”
 Identifying the real source of frustration will help you communicate your anger better, take constructive action, and work towards a resolution.

 Always fight fair.
-It’s OK to be upset at someone, but if you don’t fight fair, the relationship will quickly break down.
+It’s OK to be upset at someone, but the relationship will quickly break down if you don’t fight fair.
 Fighting fair allows you to express your own needs while still respecting others.

 Make the relationship your priority.
-Maintaining and strengthening the relationship, rather than “winning” the argument, should always be your first priority.
+Maintaining and strengthening the relationship should always be your first priority rather than “winning” the argument.
 Respect the other person and his or her viewpoint.